akashamar/akashamar/README.md

-# Welcome to [Akash] GitHub Profile! 👋
+# Welcome to Akash GitHub Profile! 👋

 ## About Me

 Hi there!
-I'm [Akash], a passionate software engineer with expertise in a wide range of technologies and frameworks.
+I'm Akash, a passionate software engineer with expertise in a wide range of technologies and frameworks.
 I love building scalable and innovative solutions that solve real-world problems.
 Here's a glimpse of what I bring to the table:

 ## Skills